 Have you ever slammed on your brakes to avoid a collision?
-Whether a car stopped suddenly in front of your or a green traffic light seemed to turn straight to red, there are many situations where a driver suddenly applies a significant amount of brake pressure.
-When this happens, you probably felt your brakes pulse.
+Whether a car stopped suddenly in front of you or a a red traffic light or stop sign comes up quickly, there are many situations where you might apply a significant amount of brake pressure.
+When this happens, you may feel your brakes pulse.
 This is caused by your anti-lock braking system, or ABS.
 What is ABS?
 Learn more about this helpful safety feature, why it’s important and what to do if it isn’t working properly.

-To prevent this, most vehicles are equipped with an ABS.
-Since the 1970s, with Ford and Chrysler leading the way, car manufacturers have begun including ABS on their vehicles.
+To prevent this very issue, vehicles today are equipped with an ABS.
+Since the 1970s, with Ford and Chrysler leading the way, car manufacturers have begun including ABS on all their vehicles.

 This system uses a number of sensors to detect the motion of your wheels.
-When brake pressure is applied, sensors determine whether the wheel will slow down or lock up completely.
+When brake pressure is applied, sensors determine the exact moment that the wheel/tire is near lock-up.
 Before it locks up, the sensor transmits a signal to your ABS module, or controller, which then sends a signal to your ABS modulator, or individual ABS valves to systematically pump and regulate your brake pressure, meaning that no matter how hard you push, you cannot lock up the brakes.
 The timing of ABS brakes is carefully calculated to provide you with maximum stopping power while still preventing your tires from locking up completely.
 By doing this, you can apply maximum brake pressure and still steer at the same time.

-You’ll feel a vibration as you step down on your brakes.
-Some vehicles have an ABS light that illuminates to let you know the system is activated.
+When ABS is activated, you’ll feel a vibration as you step down on the brakes.
+Some vehicles have an ABS light that lights up when the system is activated.
 Even if you hold down on the brake pedal, you’ll experience your brakes pulsing as your vehicle comes to a stop.
 Folks driving in winter conditions usually become far more acquainted to the ABS working, as during snow and ice it becomes very easy to trigger the ABS even with casual braking.
 Remember that while this may appear annoying, it is far, far better in a panic situation, because this still allows you to steer and avoid something in the road.
 You may not stop as quickly as if you’d locked out your brakes, but you’re also less likely to slide out of control.
-If your car lost traction, it could slide, and likely wouldn’t stop until it hit something.
+If your car lost traction, it could slide, and it probably wouldn’t stop until it hit something.

 ABS and Stability Control

-The same sensors used to determine when to use your ABS are also used in many vehicles stability and traction control.
+The same sensors used to determine when to use your ABS are also used in many vehicles’ stability and traction control systems.
 Since 2012, vehicles are required to come equipped with traction and stability control.
 These innovative features are designed to keep your wheels on the road and avoid tipping when navigating sharp curves and other dangerous features.
 They work by precisely applying brake pressure to certain corners of the car and can help counter a dangerous spin-out.

 Anti-lock braking offers you a number of advantages, although the system is far from perfect.
 When equipped in a vehicle, an ABS reduces the chances of the following situations: